The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

+---

-About the Author
+# About the Author

 Hello there!
 My name is Ringabel Dim of Excalibur.
 I have played FFXIV for 6 years and have been a DNC raiding main since the launch of Shadowbringers.
 I have done raid progression and fight specific optimizations on DNC for both Savage raid tiers (Eden’s Gate and Eden’s Verse) and The Epic of Alexander with my raid group on the Primal data center (“Monkeys with Typewriters”).
-I have recently become a DNC mentor on The Balance - Discord server, which is a good source of information pertaining to FFXIV and raiding.
+I have recently become a DNC mentor on [The Balance - Discord server](https://discord.gg/CjQkEn3), which is a good source of information pertaining to FFXIV and raiding.
 If you have any questions regarding DNC, there is a #dnc_questions channel there which is a great place to ask anything with regards to DNC!

-Special Thanks
+# Special Thanks

-Rah (DNC Mentor on The Balance)
+- Rah (DNC Mentor on The Balance)
-Io (DNC Mentor on The Balance)
+- Io (DNC Mentor on The Balance)
-Resilla and Yumiya (Helpful DNCs on The Balance who helped look over this guide for errors) Ellunavi (Moderator on The Balance, and contributed much to DNC resources including his analysis and simulation tool) Allagan Studies
+- Resilla and Yumiya (Helpful DNCs on The Balance who helped look over this guide for errors)
+- Ellunavi (Moderator on The Balance, and contributed much to DNC resources including his analysis and simulation tool)
+- Allagan Studies
-Alevia Rohan for helping me host this guide on SaltedXIV My static, “melees fkn sukMonkeys with Typewriters”, for letting me put up the axe and become a DNC main =)
+- Alevia Rohan for helping me host this guide on SaltedXIV
+- My static, “Monkeys with Typewriters”, for letting me put up the axe and become a DNC main =)

-Changelog
+# Changelog
-July 19, 2020 - Guide completed and published
+- July 19, 2020
+  - Guide completed and published
-August 10, 2020 - Updated gearing section with link to new gearing guide for 5.3.
-Updated Dance Partner Priority list (changed 4.
+- August 10, 2020
+  - Updated gearing section with link to new gearing guide for 5.3.
+  - Updated Dance Partner Priority list (changed 4.
 BLM + SMN to 4.
 BLM, 5.
 SMN in response to 5.3 SMN nerf)
-August 12, 2020 - Updated TEA BiS using new dungeon items from 5.3.
+- August 12, 2020
+  - Updated TEA BiS using new dungeon items from 5.3.